Zettlr/Zettlr/README.md

 #### `csl:refresh`

 This downloads the [Citation Style Language](https://citationstyles.org/) (CSL) files with which the application is shipped, and places them in the `source/main/assets/csl-locales`- and `source/main/assets/csl-styles`-directories respectively.
-You can occasionally run this command to pull potential updates from the repositories.
+You can occasionally run this command to pull potential updates from the repositories. _Please note, that an automated workflow will run from time to time on the repository to do this, so in almost all cases it should suffice to pull from the develop branch from time to time._

 #### `handlebars`